mwroffo/pantabot/README.md

 # pantabot
 We want Zowe to be an open-source project; but keeping the open-source community updated on internal progress produces hours of tedium for project managers like Nolan Rogers and Scrum Masters like Reet Chowdhary who have to fill out GitHub issues manually.
-This tool (eventually a bot, perhaps) will automate the process of creating GitHub issues by fetching metadata for selected Jira issues, converting them into GitHub-friendly issues, and posting them to a corresponding repo under the Zowe organization on GitHub.
+This tool (eventually a bot, perhaps) automates the process of creating GitHub issues by fetching XML metadata for selected Jira issues, converting them into GitHub-friendly JSON issues, and posting them to a corresponding repo under a specified organization or user on GitHub.

-MVP:
-[ ] port a selected jira issue to github with a simple command-line interface.
-Hopefully mapping the statuses in both Jira and github
-[ ] add a basic UI for usability

-Nice to have:
-[ ] fetch JSON directly from Jira rather than parsing XML (which requires only ordinary permissions). mroffo is waiting on RAC ticket for Jira API access

-Really nice to have:
-[ ] accomplish this in reverse: Issues created on a zowe github repo by open-source contributors automatically prompt Sean Grady for inclusion in Rocket's internal Jira. (likely will be a separate Issue)
+## install:
+* install nodejs _globally_ on your machine: https://nodejs.org/en/download/
+* run `node --version` from your terminal to confirm that NodeJS v7.10.1 or newer is installed (https://node.green/#ES2017).
+* clone this repo: `git clone ssh://github.com/mwroffo/pantabot.git`
+* run `npm i`
+* should be good to go, but if not, please open an issue with a screenshot of your error message.

 ## usage:
+notation: <required_arg> [optional_arg]
 Port a specified Jira issue into Github:
-`node panta j2g <JIRA_ISSUE_CODE> <USERNAME_OR_ORGANIZATION> <REPO>`
+`node panta j2g <USERNAME_OR_ORGANIZATION> <REPO> <JIRA_ISSUE_CODE> [MORE_JIRA_ISSUE_CODES...]`

 ## namesake:
 Zoe == 'wisdom' in Greek, panta == 'for all', thus zowe panta == 'wisdom for all'. @ActualSpeakersOfGreek please forgive errors.